jdallen83/sm_content_clustering/README.md

 The clustering loops through the list of all accounts, normally sorted in reverse size or popularity, and for each account, searches all existing clusters to see if there is a valid match, given the min_threshold and second_cluster_factor parameters.
 If there is a match, the account is added to the existing cluster.
 If there is not a match, then, if there is enough messages from the account to justify, a new cluster will be created with the account acting as the seed.
 Otherwise the account is discarded.

+In theory, any measure could be used to determine if a given account should be added to a given cluster, such as, what fraction of the accounts messages match those within the cluster.
+Currently, the module combines message coverage, [Normalized Pointwise Mutual Information](https://en.wikipedia.org/wiki/Pointwise_mutual_information), and a dampening factor that reduces matching score when there is an insufficient number of messages to be confident.

 At the end, any clusters that are below a size threshold are discarded.

 ## License